Extending the planar theory of anyons to quantum wire networks: Anyon models on star graphs and tree graphs

+The notation for the simple braid: $\sigma_1^{(1,2)}$, means the particle closest to the junction is sent to edge $(1)$, which we identify with the back plane and the second particle is sent to edge $(2)$, which we identify with the front plane.
+Consequently, $\sigma_1^{(2,1)}$ is the inverse of the braid $\sigma_1^{(1,2)}$.
+We can view the action of a $\sigma_{1}$ graph braid as a spacetime process where particles initially placed on an edge of the graph are transported through a junction point to other edges and then returned to the initial edge in a different order.
+The braiding exchange operators corresponding to the exchange of the two particles closest to the junction are associated with $R$-symbols \footnote{Not to be confused with the solutions of the planar hexagon equations.} as shown in Figure~\ref{fig:sigma1T}.
 The general strategy is to assign different braiding exchange operators (acting on the states of the fusion space) to different (i.e. topologically inequivalent) elements of the graph braid group.
 In particular, on a trijunction, we can represent the exchange of the two particles closest to the junction by a $U(1)$ matrix, analogous to planar anyon models.
-The braiding exchange operators corresponding to the exchange of the two particles closest to the junction are associated with $R$-symbols \footnote{Not to be confused with the solutions of the planar hexagon equations.} as shown in Figure~\ref{fig:sigma1T}.
-The corresponding simple braid is denoted $\sigma_1^{(1,2)}$, where $1$ and $2$ refer to the edge assignment as can be seen in Figure~\ref{fig:sigma1T}.
-The particle closest to the junction is sent to edge one, which we identify with the back plane and the second particle is sent to edge two, which we identify with the front plane.
-Consequently, $\sigma_1^{(2,1)}$ is the inverse of the braid $\sigma_1^{(1,2)}$.
-We can view the action of a $\sigma_{1}$ graph braid as a spacetime process where particles initially placed on an edge of the graph are transported through a junction point to other edges and then returned to the initial edge in a different order.